msaby/puppet-lamp-stack-for-omeka/README.md

 2. Clone this repository.
 3. Create directory (new folder) "webroot" in the root directory of the clone.
 This will act as your root web folder.
-4. In terminal, change directory to the git repo root, and start the vagrant box with the following command (may take 1-2 minutes):
+4. In terminal, change directory to the Git repo root, and start the vagrant box with the following command (may take 1-2 minutes):

         $ vagrant up

 5. You're virtual server has been created!
 Open a browser and visit http://localhost:8888 to finish the Omeka installation.

-Optional: If you'd like to access your new Omeka install via the terminal issue the following command:
+Optional: If you'd like to access your new Omeka install via the terminal, issue the following command while in the Git repo root:

         $ vagrant ssh